 My kids absolutely love animals!
-Cats, dogs, lizards, hamsters…you name an animal, and I guarantee they love it!
 They especially love the wild birds in our yard.
 There is a cardinal who frequents our front yard and my son can always see it from his bedroom window.
 He loves watching it and all the other birds that fly around and hang out in the tree outside his room.
 We came to the end of the milk in our milk jug today and I had a thought…we should make a milk jug bird feeder to hang outside of my son’s window!
 This is a great craft to make use of a plastic jug and turn it into a DIY bird feeder.
+Are you interested in making a bird feeder out of a milk jug too?
+It’s a fun and eco-friendly way to attract birds to your yard.
+Here is a step by step tutorial on how to make one.

 Now, you have probably made some sort of simple bird feeder with your child at some point or another but this particular one is very durable (since it’s made of plastic) and stands up to all kinds of weather!
 This Milk Jug Bird Feeder is so easy to make and it will be a favorite outdoor item for the bird lovers in your home.

-- Empty Milk Jug (rinse with hot water to clean out any drops of milk remaining)
+- Empty 1-Gallon Milk Jug (rinse with hot water to clean out any drops of milk remaining)

 - Scissors or craft knife